fritzo/johann-db/README.md

 1. include lib/jdb.h in your C++ code

-2. create a Database object
+2. create a Johann::Database object in tour C++ code

 3. compile and link lib/jdb.cpp with your C++ target

-4. download a database (.jdb file) at http://fritzo.org/johann
+4. download a database (.jdb file) from http://fritzo.org/johann

 Examples
 ========